The Icon Is Love: Commercial performance

-The Icon Is Love was White's seventh album to top the US R&B chart, and its peak of #20 on the pop chart his highest placing there since 1977.
+The Icon Is Love was White's seventh album to top the US R&B chart, and its peak of No. 20 on the pop chart his highest placing there since 1977.
 It was also the first White album in 16 years to reach the UK top 50.
-Likewise, lead single "Practice What You Preach" was White's biggest since 1977's "It's Ecstasy When You Lay Down Next to Me" on both the R&B and pop charts.
+The lead single "Practice What You Preach" was White's biggest since 1977's "It's Ecstasy When You Lay Down Next to Me" on both the R&B and pop charts.